US Finalizes Up To $6.6 Bn Funding For Chip Giant TSMC - UrduPoint

 US Finalizes Up To $6.6 Bn Funding For Chip Giant TSMC

-Washington, (APP - UrduPoint / Pakistan Point News - 15th Nov, 2024) The United States will award Taiwanese chip giant TSMC up to $6.6 billion in direct funding to help build several plants on US soil, officials said Friday, finalizing the deal before a new administration enters the White House.
+Washington, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2024) The United States will award Taiwanese chip giant TSMC up to $6.6 billion in direct funding to help build several plants on US soil, officials said Friday, finalizing the deal before Donald Trump's administration enters the White House.

 "Today's final agreement with TSMC -- the world's leading manufacturer of advanced semiconductors -- will spur $65 billion Dollars of private investment to build three state-of-the-art facilities in Arizona," said President Joe Biden in a statement.